 - Oversees expenditures to ensure compliance within operational and capital budget limits.

 - Informs management regarding budgeting systems, policies and procedures and projections.

 Popular Skills for Budget Manager

-Survey results show that Budget Managers use a fair number of skills.
+Survey results suggest that Budget Managers use a fairly large toolkit of professional skills.
 Most notably, skills in Financial Analysis, Budgeting, Budget Management, and Project Management are correlated to pay that is above average.
-At the other end of the pay range are skills like Microsoft Excel, Financial Reporting, and Accounting.
-Most people who know Budget Management also know Budgeting.
+Skills that pay less than market rate include Microsoft Excel, Accounting, and Financial Reporting.
+Those proficient in Budget Management are, more often than not, also skilled in Budgeting.

 Pay by Experience Level for Budget Manager

 Pay by Experience for a Budget Manager has a positive trend.
 An entry-level Budget Manager with less than 5 years of experience can expect to earn an average total compensation of $60,000 based on 58 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Budget Manager with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $72,000 based on 76 salaries.
 An experienced Budget Manager which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $75,000 based on 78 salaries.
 A Budget Manager with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $79,000 based on 34 salaries.